Owyn/alex-packet-id-finder/README.md

 # alex-packet-id-finder
-lists opcode candidates after their triggering based on their defenitions
+lists opcode candidates after their triggering based on their definitions

 ## Usage (proxy command)
 ### `fpi`